davesmeghead/visonic/README.md

 There is a newer version out called a USR-TCP232-E2.
 There is also a wifi version available like [this](https://www.amazon.co.uk/USR-WIFI232-D2-Module-Ethernet-802-11/dp/B00R2J3O1Y) that's a bit more expensive but essentially it's the same.
 Although you will need to also buy an aerial for it remember!

 This allows you to connect your alarm panel to your Ethernet home network.
 There is a webserver running on this and you need to set it up for TCP in STA (station) mode as transparent.
 The RS232 side is 9600 baud, disable control flow i.e CTS/RTS, no parity and 1 stop bit.
 In the HA configuration file you set the IP address and port for this device.
+I suggest that you avoid port numbers below 1024 as they tend to be special.

+One user has also been successful in using an iTach IP2SL and using its PoE capability to power it.

 #### Wiring it all up
 You do not need to buy anything else apart from 4 wires.
 For some panels you can buy a connector with a cable that you can use to make it easier.
 I bought an "IDC 10-pin ribbon cable" for my panel but remember that the panels and connectors can be different.
 I then split the wires to use the 4 that I needed.